UndernetIRC/undernet-development-env/README.md

 `/rehash` the IRC server to apply the changes.

 For the service `cservice-web` the configuration can be changed from `cservice-web/php_includes`.
-Any configuration or change in an of the PHP files will be applied immediately.
+Any configuration or code change will be applied immediately.

 # Making code changes in ircu or gnuworld